 The Initial Gas/Metal Conditions panel shows all the information necessary to define the initial temperatures and pressures for the gas and metal in the simulation.
 This panel also provides all 3 methods available for initializing metal in one location.
 Specifications that apply to all initial metal definitions are shown on the Global tab, whereas specific information such as region definitions are easily accessible on tabbed sub-panels.

-The final example of the new WYSIWYN panel design in FLOW-3D Cast v4.2 is the Output panel shown below.
+The final example of the new WYSIWYN panel design in FLOW-3D CAST is the Output panel shown below.

 The Output panel follows the WYSIWYN principle by displaying the most commonly-specified information – selected data, fluid tracers, and fluid residence time in the casting, and batch post-processing setup – on the top level.
 Information specified less frequently, such as restart data, strain rate, and history data, are placed on sub-tabs.
 This keeps the view of the simulation clean and uncluttered.

-The three panels discussed here are just a few of the many new interface enhancements that will be available in FLOW-3D Cast v4.2.
+The three panels discussed here are just a few of the many new interface enhancements that will be available in FLOW-3D CAST.
 Casting users will be delighted with the new interface that puts even more simulation capability at their fingertips.

-The next blog will feature another important development in FLOW-3D Cast v4.2, process oriented setup.
+The next blog will feature another important development in FLOW-3D CAST, process oriented setup.